 8 years old is the earliest we recommend for guitar lessons.
 Guitar playing requires a fair amount of pressure on the fingertips from pressing on the strings.
 Children under 8 generally have small hands and may find playing uncomfortable.
 Bass guitar students generally are at least 10 years old.
 We also recommend that a young student takes piano for 3 or 4 years before studying guitar.
 Studying piano is much more realistic for young fingers.
 A young student can learn the basics of music at an early age.
 Then when they start on guitar, they may progress very quickly - perhaps more rapidly than if they had studied guitar for the whole duration.

-We accept violin students from the age of 5 as piano students learning the basics of music.
+We accept voice students from the age of 5 as piano students in order to learn the basics of music.
 We also ensure healthy vocal production, breathing and pitch matching.
 Dedicated voice lessons are not practical until students are near 11 years old, but learning to read and understand music is best learned on the piano at an earlier age.

 2. Insist on Private Lessons when Learning a Specific Instrument

 Group classes work well for preschool music programs and theory lessons.
 However, when actually learning how to play an instrument, private lessons are far superior.
-In private lessons it is hard to miss anything and each student can learn at their own pace.
-This means the teacher does not have to teach a class at a middle of the road level, but instead has the time and focus to work on the individual student’s strengths and weaknesses.
+In private lessons it is easier to match the curriculum to the pace and style of students' learning, and each can learn at their own pace.
+This means the teacher doesn't have to teach a class at a "middle of the road" level, but instead can use the time and focus to work on the individual student’s strengths and weaknesses.
 For that lesson period the student is the primary focus of the teacher.

 The teachers also enjoy this as they do not have to divide their attention between many students at a time.
 Then they can help the student be the best they can be.

 3. Take Lessons in a Professional Teaching Environment